wx13/jedi/README.md

 A note about portability
 ------------------------

 Jedi does not use curses or ncurses, but instead reads from standard input and writes to standard output.
 It uses terminal escape codes to format the output.
 Some terminals don't seem to support as many keycodes and will have reduced functionality.
 For example, the mac terminal does not report shift/control + arrow keys (aside from ctrl-left/right).
-I continually test it in xterm on linux, xterm on cygwin and gnome terminal on linux, with ruby 1.8.
-I occasionally test in on a Mac terminal and in ruby 1.9.
 Other than modified arrow keys, it should run on any unix-compatible terminal emulator.
 If you type `echo -e "\e[2J"` and it clears the screen, then you should be fine.

+I periodically test it on the following platforms:

+ - xterm on linux
+ - xterm on cygwin
+ - gnome terminal on linux
+ - ruby 1.8.5, 1.8.6, 1.8.7, 1.9.3, 2.0.0